 If you are going to follow recipes from your computer or food network television programs or even passed down from your family, most give specific amounts of the ingredients to be used.
 Don’t fake it.
 Just buy the tools and use them.
 These can be gotten very inexpensively.

-Casserole Dish with Lid which is Microwave and Conventional Oven-Capable
+Casserole Dish with Lid which works for Microwave and Conventional Ovens

 Most of the computer-using world is also a microwave oven using world.
 I love the way vegetables can be steamed in a microwave.
 Also, microwaves are grand for melting or softening butter and reheating casserole dishes.
 Therefore, it behooves one to own a proper receptacle for the microwave.
 The lid is for steaming, since there is a concern these days about using plastic wrap and having some chemicals leach into the food.
 The reason it should also work inside a conventional oven is because you may want to make those baked beans or chicken casserole the old-fashioned way.
 Choose the largest size that will fit in your microwave oven.